ddbj/jga-analysis/somatic-short-variant/README.md

 ### Results

-The identified variants and their annotations were identical between two workflows.
+The detected variants and their annotations were identical between two workflows.